PierreBedoucha/bib2016/README.md

 ## Grading

 The grading is organised as follows:
-- The first 3 exercies are 2 points each
+- The first 3 exercies are 2 points each and you cannot repeat them from several soups.
+They will be graded only once.
 - The next exercises up until the last 2 exercies are 6 points each
 - The last 2 exercises are 25 points each
 - Bonus: Completing a soup in it's entirety rewards 50 points